mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-2.md

 Now we can get to it.
 The first thing I wanted to play with, was examining the reason as to why we need monad comprehensions.
-Why not plain list comprehensions.
+Why not plain list comprehensions?
 I'll build up to answering this question slowly.
-First let's get a reminder of what list comprehensions are for.
-I hardly ever use them.
+First let's get a reminder of what list comprehensions are for, because I hardly ever use them.
 Here's what [wikipedia](https://en.wikipedia.org/wiki/List_comprehension) has to say:

 > A list comprehension is a syntactic construct available in some programming